Court upholds sentence imposed on man who slashed his baby

 The mother followed him and rescued her baby, taking her to the hospital.

-Lawyers say Sleets had schizophrenia and had stopped taking medication.
+Lawyers say Sleets has schizophrenia and had stopped taking medication.

 Copyright © 2019 The Washington Times, LLC.